Equality and Diversity

 • To promote cultural development and understanding, especially through a rich range of experiences, both in and beyond the school

-At Saint Peter at Gowts, we are committed to the inclusion of all pupils and community members.
+At St Peter at Gowts, we are committed to the inclusion of all pupils and community members.
 This includes equality of education and opportunity for all pupils, staff, parents and carers receiving services from our school, governors and other representatives who work with our school, irrespective of race, gender, disability, faith or religion or socio-economic background.
 Our vision of “Unlocking the Potential in All, Empowering a Community of Hope” is central to our strong commitment to equality for all.

 • Believe that diversity is a strength, which should be reflected and celebrated by all who learn, teach and visit our school.